HillaryDanan/TIDE-analysis/README.md

 *"We measure what we can, acknowledge what we can't, and remain curious about the rest"*

 <4577 - Bridging neuroscience and AI through empirical research

-<4577!
-This bridges neuroscience and AI consciousness research!

----

-*"We measure what we can, acknowledge what we can't, and remain curious about the rest"*